gunahk/MyKubernets/README.md

 # kube-ps1: Kubernetes prompt for bash

-Its Very diificult to know Which Cluster you are in the Kubernets.
+Its Very difficult to know Which Cluster you are in the Kubernets.

 There  is a script By which, you can able to promt in Bash in which cluster You are in , and which namespace you are in Namespace.